tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that the last eight octets are not equal to either of these values.
 TLS 1.2 clients SHOULD also perform this check if the ServerHello indicates TLS 1.1 or below.
-If a match is found, the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+If a match is found, the client MUST abort the handshake with a "illegal_parameter" alert.
 This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange includes a signature over both random values, it is not possible for